-- All student works are owned by the students who created them. - Any income from distribution of any student work shall be the property of the students who created the work.
+- All student works are owned by the students who created them. - Any income from the distribution of any student work shall be the property of the students who created the work.
 Students should decide in advance how they will distribute income from the film using the Operational Structure document in the Appendix. - All students who create or participate in the creation of a student work are jointly and severally responsible for ensuring that student work is not libelous, obscene, or otherwise contrary to law.
-Such students shall also be responsible for obtaining any necessary permissions for the use of any copyrighted materials included in such student work. - The student who owns each student work agrees not to distribute such work until such student has either graduated from UGA or is no longer matriculated at UGA. - The student who owns each student work grants UGA: - The right to purchase copies of the student work at cost, whenever, at the University's sole discretion, such copies are needed for any University use - The right to reproduce, display, or perform such prints or other copies of student work anywhere and for any reason, without any royalty or other payment of any kind to the students.
+Such students shall also be responsible for obtaining any necessary permissions for the use of any copyrighted materials included in such student work.

+- The student who owns each student work agrees not to enter into any contractual obligations or commerce on their films while still full-time students in our program as we cannot provide legal guidance or counsel to students. - The student who owns each student work grants UGA: - The right to purchase copies of the student work at cost, whenever, at the University's sole discretion, such copies are needed for any University use - The right to reproduce, display, or perform such prints or other copies of student work anywhere and for any reason, without any royalty or other payment of any kind to the students.